-Created by the company VPN1.com, Hoxx VPN describes itself as “lightning fast”, easy to use, reliably secure and much, much more.
+Created by the company VPN1.com, Hoxx VPN describes itself as “lightning fast,” easy to use, reliably secure and much, much more.
 As usual with VPNs, the website makes a range of claims that sound appealing at first glance, but this Hoxx VPN review will look at those promises in more detail.

+Users can pick between free and premium accounts, and the focus is on browser extensions.
+This means that Hoxx is a proxy first and a VPN service second.
 Anyhow, the only way to find out whether Hoxx measures up against the competition is to put it to the test.
-So stick with our Hoxx VPN review for the low down on this popular internet privacy tool.
+So stick with our Hoxx VPN review for the low down on this privacy tool.